Part 3 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 8. Know Your Numbers

 Numbers and business go hand in hand.
 If you don’t know much about numbers, you’re going to need to learn.
 You don’t need to become a financial wizard, knowing the ins and outs of multinational companies and how they operate, nor do you need to become an accountant, but you need to know the basics.

 You need to know whether or not you’re profitable, how to manage money, how to hold onto your money, etc. Even if you hire an accountant or bookkeeper, you still need to know what’s going on in your business.

 9. You Must Market Your Business

 Whatever business you’re in, without marketing, you won’t have much of a business.
 You need to develop marketing skills.
 Marketing can be as simple as placing ads, creating promotions, or creating enticing signs, word of mouth, basically, anything that gets the right people through the door is marketing.
 It must be done.
 It’s the lifeline of the business.

 10. You Must Avoid Procrastination

 If you’re a seasoned procrastinator, then you’re going to have a hard time finding success.
 You may be doing okay, but it takes so much longer to become the success you really want.
 You’re just moving along slowly, and you’re probably missing out on a lot of opportunities.
 Get things done quickly.
 Don’t start something else, something new, until you complete your current task.

 11. Become Self-Reliant

 When you’re on your own, you have no one pushing you or telling you what needs to be done.
 It’s hard to stay on track, but it’s essential to you keep yourself on track.
-Once you have decided what to do, you may want to create a list in priority order of what needs to be done and how to do each step.
+Once you have decided what to do, you may want to create a list in order of priority.